 The professional automotive recycling industry has long been an advocate for consumer choice and a competitive automotive parts market.
 Each day over 500,000 recycled OEM parts are sold directly to vehicle owners, repair shops and automobile dealers.
 Using recycled OEM parts for your vehicle repair is perhaps the purest form of recycling.
 Recycled parts will significantly reduce your vehicle repair costs without sacrificing quality.
+Why Choose Recycled Parts?

 The genuine recycled, original equipment manufactured (OEM) automotive parts sold by ARA member facilities play a critical economic role in the market, providing consumers with a choice for their vehicle repair needs.
 Without the existence of recycled OEM parts, many times there would be no alternative part options to an expensive “new” part.